-Mr. Goldner's principal areas of concentration include transactions, licensing and counseling involving brands, designs, technology, social media, content, software, persona rights, and pharma and biotech, and he oversees Skadden’s U.S. and international trademark clearance and prosecution practice.
-Mr. Goldner also is chair of the firm’s New York office Diversity Committee.
+Mr. Goldner’s principal areas of concentration include transactions, licensing and counseling involving brands, designs, technology, software, social media, content and persona rights, and strategic commercial agreements including manufacture, supply, distribution, logistics and services agreements.

 Intellectual Property Transactions and Licensing

 Mr. Goldner negotiates and structures the development, license and transfer of intellectual property and technology.
 Significant intellectual property transactions have included:

-- Twenty-First Century Fox, Inc. in its $66 billion acquisition by the Walt Disney Company and related intellectual property licensing arrangements;
+- Twenty-First Century Fox, Inc. in its $66 billion acquisition by the Walt Disney Company and related licensing and technology arrangements;

-- Peet’s Coffee & Tea, Inc. in its acquisition of Stumptown Coffee Roasters and acquisition of a majority stake in Intelligentsia Coffee & Tea, Inc., and in Peet’s licensing of its first-ever international coffeebar in Shanghai, China;
+- Peet’s Coffee & Tea in its acquisition of Stumptown Coffee Roasters and acquisition of a majority stake in Intelligentsia Coffee & Tea, and in Peet’s licensing of its first-ever international coffee bar in Shanghai, China;

 - The Howard Hughes Corporation in its licensing and design arrangements with Milan-based lifestyle retail brand 10 Corso Como to open its only North American location in the Seaport District;

-- The Coca-Cola Company in its worldwide strategic partnership with Monster Beverage Corporation, its acquisition of Energy Brands Inc./Glaceau (the producer of Smartwater and Vitaminwater) and its acquisition of Honest Tea;
+- The Coca-Cola Company in its worldwide strategic partnership with Monster Beverage Corporation and its acquisitions of Energy Brands/Glaceau (the producer of Smartwater and Vitaminwater) and Honest Tea;

 - E.I. du Pont de Nemours and Company in its $130 billion merger with the Dow Chemical Company, the pending separation of Dow DuPont into three independent public companies and its spin-off of its performance chemicals business into a separate, publicly traded company called The Chemours Company; its $4.9 billion sale of its high-performance coating business to The Carlyle Group; its $6.3 billion acquisition of Danisco A/S, a global manufacturer of food ingredients; and the sale of its pharmaceutical business to Bristol-Myers Squibb Company for $7.8 billion, and related manufacture, supply, distribution, technology and services agreements;

 - The Hershey Company in its acquisition of SkinnyPop popcorn;

-- Kraft Foods Inc. in its separation into the MONDELEZ snack foods (e.g., Oreo, Nabisco) and KRAFT grocery (e.g., Kool-Aid, Kraft cheese) businesses, and in related brand separation and cross-licensing matters;
+- Kraft Foods Inc. in its separation into the Mondelēz snack foods (e.g., Oreo, Cadbury) and Kraft grocery businesses (e.g., Kool-Aid, Kraft cheese), and in related brand separation and cross-licensing matters;